 Rachel Cox was awarded with Dean’s impact award recognizing excellence in research (2015).

 Saibal Dey was awarded with Dean’s impact award recognizing excellence in curriculum development (2015).

 Aditya Sen et al (Cox lab) published in Disease Models and Mechanisms their finding that the protein Clueless physically and genetically interacts with the Parkin-PINK1 mitophagy pathway (June, 2015).
 This work was featured on the journal's cover(link is external)(link is external).

 Rachel Cox was awarded an R21 grant from the National Institute of Neurological Disorders and Stroke (NINDS) entitled "Elucidating the mechanism of mitochondrial quality control in Drosophila" (March 2015).

 Teresa Dunn obtained the R21 grant "Orm protein regulation of sphingolipid biosynthesis in yeast and mammals" from NICHD/NIH (April 2014)

 Xuanli (Lia) Yao (Xiang lab) et al. published in Mol.
 Biol.
 Cell (MBoC) "FHIP and FTS proteins are critical for dynein-mediated transport of early endosomes in Aspergillus", and the paper is highlighted by MBoC (July 15, 2014)

 Jun Zhang, Rongde Qiu (Xiang lab) et al published in the Journal of Cell Biology (March 17, 2014) their finding of a protein that links dynein to early endosomes.
-The results are highlighted by JCB(link is external).
+The results are highlighted by JCB(link is external)(link is external).

 Galina Petukhova won the USUHS 2013 Henry Wu award for excellence in the basic sciences, which recognizes her recent work "PRDM9 directs genetic recombination away from functional genomic elements" published in Nature.